barebox/barebox/Documentation/user/hush.rst

 	echo ???

 There is no support in hush for input/output redirection or pipes.
-Some commands work around this limitation with additional arguments. for example the :ref:`command_echo` command has the ``-a FILE`` option for appending a file and the ``-o FILE`` option for overwriting a file.
+Some commands work around this limitation with additional arguments.
+For example the :ref:`command_echo` command has the ``-a FILE`` option for appending a file and the ``-o FILE`` option for overwriting a file.
 The readline command requires a variable name as argument in which the line will be